RTBF: Data In The Wrong HandSeptember 26, 2018 |GDPR

-The GDPR has a broad scope of data in the wrong hand requests and actions available to individuals to enforce onto organisations if they so wish.
-For instance, disgruntled ex-employees or malicious acts by jealous competitors want to cause maximum disruption making it even more onerous for organisations to hide behind ignorance or a GDPR invisibility cloak from any repercussions for noncompliance.
+The GDPR has a broad scope of data in the wrong hand requests and actions available to individuals to enforce onto organizations if they so wish.
+For instance, disgruntled ex-employees or malicious acts by jealous competitors want to cause maximum disruption making it even more onerous for organizations to hide behind ignorance or a GDPR invisibility cloak from any repercussions for noncompliance.

 The very fact that there is the possibility of coming under the spotlight of data protection authorities should be the kick up the proverbial to ensure at least an effort to become compliant.

-RTBF – predicted to be most widely used
+RTBF – predicted to be the most widely used

-The right to erasure or “the right to be forgotten” stands to be one of the most predicted rights utilised under the GDPR.
+The right to erasure or “the right to be forgotten” stands to be one of the most predicted rights utilized under the GDPR.

-As a busy and stretched organisation, how do you think you would handle such requests?
+As a busy and stretched organization, how do you think you would handle such requests?
 Have you thought about how such requests would influence the day-to-day running of the office?

 For example, a malicious attempt to inundate a company with numerous RTBF and data in the wrong hand demands can drain the resources of that company, chewing up valuable finances and time, bringing it to its knees, knowing that failure to comply correctly may result in crippling financial penalties.

-We like to imagine that this kind of corporate evil in the world does not exist, but in reality who knows what levels a narcissistic ex-employee or disgruntled customer may stoop to cause chaos.
+We like to imagine that this kind of corporate evil in the world does not exist, but in reality, who knows what level a narcissistic ex-employee or disgruntled customer may stoop to cause chaos.

 People who are private by nature may wish to ensure their digital footprint at the bare minimum as possible.